ayaka-qc/ayaka-qc.github.io/index.md

   - Funded by the [University of Ottawa](https://www.uottawa.ca/en) (Oct 2024)

 # Published Paper
-1. Naganuma, A. (April 2025). *"Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition"*.
+1. Naganuma, A. (Apr 2025). **[Bridging the Transition: Labour Mobility and Workforce Adaptation in Canada’s Just Transition](https://broadbentinstitute.ca/research/bridging-the-transition/)**.
 Broadbent Institute.
-April 2025. <https://broadbentinstitute.ca/research/bridging-the-transition/>

 # Working Papers
 1. Naganuma, A. "Post-Disaster Economic Dynamics After the 2016 Fort McMurray Wildfire: Evidence from a Difference-in-Differences Analysis."